I don’t really need a project plan if I’ve already discussed all the details with my client. Right?

 Any project management plan must and will (if created correctly) contain all the essential elements and secondary plans that go into the project management process.
 To see exactly what each step should include during project planning, check out our template below.

 This first part should include a brief description of the project, its purpose, and any objectives, needs, and goals that you’ll use to measure the project’s success.
-You can also include a list of deliverables as part of the introduction to clearly state what the targets of the project are.
+You can also include a list of deliverables as part of the introduction to clearly state what the objectives of the project are.

 Use the project charter you’ve created before to find and summarize the information you can include in the project plan as well.